bkota0404/523FinalProject/README.md

 #### Model Training and Testing

-Note 1: The code saves .pth files of the trained models after every epoch or every twp epochs.
-Execution might be failed if there is not enough space to save.
+Note 1: The code saves .pth files of the trained models after every epoch or every two epochs.
+Execution might fail if there is not enough space to save the models on drive.
 Can you please make sure there enough space on drive before running the .ipynb files.<br/>

 Note 2: The 'Models' folder also contain our saved models with best performance which are used to make predictions on test data.
 These can be used to load and perform testing on the test datasets from the .ipynb notebooks